 *Please also ensure that your data is cited in your reference list as described here https://royalsociety.org/journals/ethics-policies/data-sharing-mining/

-Response:
+Response: Thanks.
+This has now been cited as reference 55.

 *As long as they are accurate, your Ethics, Competing Interests, Data, and Author Contributions sections should be removed from your main manuscript and added to ScholarOne in the relevant sections instead (Step 6 in ScholarOne)